BrickVerse-co/Bug-Tracker/README.md

 To report bugs, create a new issue by following this link [here](do-not-report.md).
 Make sure to adhere to the template that is automatically filled when generating a new issue.

 # Important Note for Security Concerns:
-If the bug you've identified poses a vulnerability or is significant enough to be exploited, it is mandatory to mark the issue as "**confidential**" using the checkbox provided before submission.
+If the bug you've identified poses a vulnerability or is significant enough to be exploited, it is mandatory to keep it as **confidential** and send it to critical@brickverse.gg

-We prioritize user security and commit to resolving security issues within one business day.
-Do not share details of vulnerabilities or major bugs with anyone else, as this could result in the suspension of your account.

-Your contributions to enhancing the BrickVerse experience are invaluable, and we appreciate your proactive involvement in making our platform secure and user-friendly.
-Happy bug hunting!